 - All the Hawaiian Islands are on Hawaii Standard Time (HST), and none of the islands observes daylight saving time.

 - Respect the water.
 People come to Hawaii from all over and want to get in the ocean from the world-class beaches.
 But they sometimes disregard dangerous rip currents, sharks, and the fact that swimming in the ocean is far different than swimming in a pool.
 Please exercise caution, and if a lifeguard starts yelling instructions, please follow them.

 - Wear water shoes!
 This is very important.
 The coral, lava rock, and rough sand can cut your feet, as my husband knows from getting a deep gash in his foot because he didn’t want to wear his water shoes.
 Don’t go out there in bare feet!

 - Use Reef Safe sunscreen.
-While we were on Maui a few weeks ago, Hawaii was in the process of passing a state law banning two key chemical ingredients in regular sunscreens.
+While we were on Mau’i in 2018, Hawaii was in the process of passing a state law banning two key chemical ingredients in regular sunscreens.
 This is due to severe damage to Hawaii’s coral reefs.
 Stores in Hawaii will be selling reef safe sunscreen, but you can also get some to take with you on your vacation.

 Utilize Your Jet Lag

 - Schedule early-morning activities toward the beginning of your trip: sunrise lava boat tour on the Big Island; get a head-start on road trips, including the famous Road to Hana; take a sunrise walk on the beach or drive up to the Haleakala crater for a sunrise at the summit on Maui.

 - Schedule night time activities toward the end of your trip: luaus on any island; special dinners out; long walks on the beach under the stars; star gazing on the Big Island; dinner cruises.